© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Uckerby medieval village and open field system is a scheduled monument protected by Historic England under reference 1017691.
 View the official record →

-Uckerby is a medieval village and open field system located in Yorkshire, England.
+Uckerby is a deserted medieval village in North Yorkshire that represents a significant example of settlement and agrarian organisation in the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017691.

 Uckerby medieval village and open field system is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017691.